-Children with cystic fibrosis cannot mix with other children or adults with the condition.
+Children with CF cannot mix with other children or adults with the condition.

-This is because people with CF can carry bugs in their lungs that are not harmful to people without the condition, but can be very harmful to others with cystic fibrosis.
+This is because people with CF can carry infections in their lungs that are not harmful to who do not have CF, but can be very harmful to others with the condition.

-Children with cystic fibrosis have a treatment regime which needs to be followed every day to keep them well.
-This is likely to include, as a minimum:
+- Children with CF have a treatment regime which needs to be followed every day to keep them well.
+This is likely to include, as a minimum: - Physiotherapy and exercise to keep their lungs as clear of mucus as possible, at least twice a day - Pancreatic enzymes with every fat-containing meal or snack - A high calorie, high nutrient diet - Antibiotics to prevent or fight infection in the lungs - Regular hospital visits and sometimes hospital stays

-- Physiotherapy to keep their lungs as clear of mucus as possible - Pancreatic enzymes with every fat containing meal or snack - A high calorie diet - Antibiotics to prevent or fight infection in the lungs - Regular clinic visits and sometimes spells in hospital have a frequent cough.
-This is because cystic fibrosis causes the mucus in the lungs to be thicker and stickier than in people without the condition.
-This mucus can block the smaller airways and cause repeated infections that damage the lungs irreparably.
+Children with CF may have a cough.

+This is because CF causes the mucus in the lungs to be thicker and stickier than in people without the condition.
+This mucus can block the smaller airways and cause repeated infections that permanently damage the lungs.
 Coughing is a natural way of trying to dislodge and remove mucus from our lungs and airways, and for children with CF coughing should never be discouraged.
 Their cough is not infectious.
-Children with cystic fibrosis can also have problems with their digestive systems.
-The thick, sticky mucus that affects their lungs can also gather in the pancreas.